Network Visibility

 Combating the constantly evolving threat actor requires good network analysis and visibility along with analytics into all areas of the infrastructure, especially the host and user behavior aligning with the traffic flowing between hosts.
 This is where machine learning (ML) and multiple analytical engines detect and respond to suspicious and malicious activity in the network.

-System observability and data-driven visibility
+2. System observability

 The big difference between traditional network visibility and distributed systems observability is between seeing and understanding what’s happening in your network and, more importantly, understanding why it’s happening.
 This empowers you to get to the root cause more quickly.
 Be it a network or security-related incident.
-For all of this, we need to turn to data to find meaning, often called data-driven visibility in real-time, required to maximize positive outcomes while minimizing or eliminating issues before they happen.
+For all of this, we need to turn to data to find meaning, often called data-driven visibility in real-time, which is required to maximize positive outcomes while minimizing or eliminating issues before they happen.

-Machine data and observability
+3. Machine data and observability

 We need a platform that can perform network analysis and visibility instead of only using multiple tools dispersed throughout the network.
 A platform can take data from any device and create an intelligent, searchable index.
 For example, a SIEM solution can create a searchable index for you.
 There are several network visibility solutions, such as cloud-based or on-premise-based solutions.